Nageswar-Sahoo/EVA-7/S6 Assignment/README.md

 ## Misclassified Images

+### The details of predicted vs actual value and the corresponding image have been shown in the notebook.
+The below grid are list of 10 unclassified images by the 3 models.

 ### Images misclassified by Version -1 Model (BN + L1)
 ![](/Images/S6_Images/BN_Unclassified.jpg)
 ### Images misclassified by Version -2 Model (Layer Normalization)